4 Famous European Places You Can Also Find In Florida

 I’ve been craving a trip to Florida lately – but not simply to visit the more obvious tourist meccas of Orlando, Miami and the beaches.

 When I lived in London I often eyed-up holidays to Florida but aside from working a stopover in Miami into one of my trips to Central America, I didn’t manage a full blown trip to Florida while I was Europe-based.
+I had friends who did a Miami to Key West road trip and the photos had me drooling.

-Here are the top 4 places to go in Florida that will save you a trip to Europe –
+Here are the top 4 places to go in Florida that will save you taking a trip to Europe –

 Reveal Russia in Florida – St. Petersburg